jundalisay/sp/content/en/research/galen/natural/book-1/chapter-15.md

 For if it be granted that there is any attractive faculty at all in those things which are governed by Nature,141 a person who attempted to say anything else about the absorption of nutriment142 would be considered a fool.

-XVI

-Erasistratus[143] replied at great length to certain other foolish doctrines.
+16. Erasistratus[143] replied at great length to certain other foolish doctrines.

 He entirely passed over the view held by Hippocrates, not even thinking it worth while to mention it, as he did in his work “On Deglutition”; in that work, as may be seen, he did go so far as at least to make mention of the word attraction, writing somewhat as follows: